Been here? Rate It!

 There is always something new when we visit the Rocks.
+Public Art installations are always changing in the Rocks and we always look forward to seeing what is new.
 Our last visit in November 2012; there were various lampshades strewn across a street by a wire.
 Yet another example of the interesting artistic sense in the area.

 When walking in the Rocks you will come upon the First Impressions Sculpture by Bud Dumas.
 The Sculpture is sandstone with figures cut into the stone of a soldier, settlers and convict.
 These figures represent the original settlers to the area.

 While I was in Sydney, I stayed at The Rock.
 It was very easy for me to navigate around the area as I walked in and out the area during my stay.